splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - Yes
     - No

-  * - The following functionality in the APM API.
+  * - The following functionality in the APM API:
        - The APM Reporting resource
-       - The following methods for the APM Visibility Filters resource.
+       - The PUT, POST, and DELETE methods for the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
-         - PUT
-         - POST
-         - DELETE
     - Yes
     - No
     - No